martinchernyavskiy/Notes/CS/Hardware/ECE 252/LC-3 ISA and Processor Overview.md

 ### ISA
-- Needed to be known for creation of assembler/compiler and writing programs assembly language
+- Needed to be known for creation of assembler/compiler and writing programs in assembly language
 - Specifies all information needed to program in binary